Macrometacorp/docs/docs/photoniq/vwrs/configure-vwrs-edgeworker.md

 1. The VWRs EdgeWorker performs up to two sub-requests.
 Therefore, an Akamai EdgeWorker resource tier that allows at least two HTTP sub-requests on the onClientRequest event handler is needed.
 Refer to the [Akamai Resource tie limitations](https://techdocs.akamai.com/edgeworkers/docs/resource-tier-limitations) page for more information.

 2. The VWRs EdgeWorker uses Akamai's Property Manager user-defined variables.
-The maximum limit supported by Akamai EdgeWorkers is 1024 bytes.
-VWRs uses about 350 of those bytes.
+The maximum limit supported by Akamai EdgeWorkers is 1024 characters.
+VWRs uses about 350 of those characters.
 Refer to Akamai's [Request Object API](https://techdocs.akamai.com/edgeworkers/docs/request-object#setvariable) for more information.

 ## Install the PhotonIQ VWRs Client